marioyasuo/AutoMapper/Mapping-inheritance.md

     var mapped = Mapper.Map(order, order.GetType(), typeof(OrderDto));
     Assert.Equals("google", mapped.Referrer);
 ```
-Notice that in our mapping configuration, we have ignored `Referrer` (because it doesn't exist in the order base class), but convention has a higher priority than Ignored properties in the base class mappings, so the property still gets mapped.
+Notice that in our mapping configuration, we have ignored `Referrer` (because it doesn't exist in the order base class) and that has a higher priority than convention mapping, so the property doesn't get mapped.

 Overall this feature should make using AutoMapper with classes that leverage inheritance feel more natural.